Category: Soup

 Ramen Soup Bowl

-Ramen noodles enhanced with a spicy broth and the umami of shiitake mushrooms, slivered carrots and fresh ginger finished off with peppery greens
+Ramen noodles enriched with a spicy broth, featuring Thai Spice and the umami of shiitake mushrooms, thinly sliced carrots, and fresh ginger, topped with peppery greens.

 What is umami??